Old World Wax Seal

 In this Photoshop tutorial I'll show you how to create an old world style wax seal using just a few layers, layer styles and the pen tool.

-As usual, this tutorial assumes you have at least a cursory knowledge of the Pen tool.
+(*note: This tutorial assumes you have at least a cursory knowledge of the Pen tool.)

 Lets jump right in and create the outer ring of wax.
 Grab the Pen tool by pressing the P key, click a starting point and then click and bend the segments to create the exterior perimeter of the wax seal.
 Typically these seals have a smooth wavy outline like the completed path below.